 Paying for school may be one of the most daunting challenges facing you today, but should not deter you from achieving your goals.
 The tips below are meant to assist you with identifying your costs, help with budgeting, provide ideas on how to pay without going deeper into debt, and how to make the best decisions when it comes to borrowing.

-- Reduce or eliminate personal debt before starting medical school
+- Reduce or eliminate personal debt before beginning your program at PNWU.

 - Establish a household budget and stick to it